Exploring the SAJ National Team Coaches: Moguls Edition (Part 1)

 Coach Shiro has been in charge of on-site leadership as head coach since the 2018-19 season, but since last season he has taken a step back and not accompanied the team on overseas tours

-"One of the reasons is that I actually had an injury and that injury has not yet fully recovered.
-I will be participating in meetings online and providing support from Japan as I go into the Olympic season.
+"Actually, I suffered an injury, and one of the reasons is that it hasn't fully recovered yet.
+I will be participating in meetings online and providing support from Japan throughout the Olympic season.

-Five technical coaches will be going to the competition sites, and I have asked Coach Shimatani to handle the on-site management duties that I previously handled."
+Five technical coaches will be going to the competition venues, and among them, I have asked Coach Shimatani to take on the on-site management duties that I previously handled."

 Looking at it from another perspective, the Japanese team can compete at the Olympics even if Coach Jo is not there.
 This shows that they have the strength to do so